 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, dry eyes, and fatigue.
-Likewise, the American College of Allergists report that 50% of all diseases are either caused or aggravated by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
+Likewise, the American College of Allergists report that 50% of all diseases are either caused or exacerbated by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two key causes of poor indoor air quality:

-- Pollutants (cleaning solutions, poorly maintained or unclean heating and cooling or humidification devises, tobacco, etc)
+- Pollutants (cleaning solutions, poorly maintained or dirty heating and cooling or humidification systems, smoke, etc)

-So all this information – what does it mean?
+So all this information – so what?
 What do you do?
-How can you make sure you and your kids aren’t breathing adulterated, virus-inducing air?
+How can you make sure you and your kids aren’t breathing adulterated, sickness-inducing air?

 Luckily, we have options.